Back to School Plan for 2021-2022

 • Asymptomatic close contacts will no longer be required to quarantine from school or school activities unless the close contact lives in the same household with the positive COVID-19 case.
 Household members must use the 7 day and 10 day guidance, as defined by the CDC, for return to school and school activities.

 • Lourdes Academy will continue to contact trace and inform parents or guardians of close contact to a positive COVID-19 case.
 If a family is notified that their child is a close contact, they may still choose to keep their student home.
 If a family chooses to do this, students will be required to participate in Virtual Learning/eAcademy.

-• If a close school contact becomes symptomatic, we recommend appropriate testing.
-If the test result is positive, they should follow the 7 day and 10 day guidance as defined by the CDC.
+• If a close school contact becomes symptomatic, we recommend the PCR test (not accepting rapid).
+If the test result is positive, they should follow10 day guidance as defined by the CDC.
 If the test result is negative the student may return to school 24 hours after symptoms have dissipated, as long as they have not received medication within that 24 hours.

 • In general, we require that any student who is ill stay home from school for at least 24 hours fever free and un-medicated before returning.
 We ask parents to continue to be vigilant in checking the health of their students each morning and to keep children home if they display symptoms of illness – COVID 19 or otherwise.

 • We will continue to follow WIAA rules.
 No capacity limits at events.

 Below is additional information on school specific procedures.
 Please use the navigation below to find updates for our elementary, middle and high school